-Today the roadsides of New England, often ignored or painted and photographed for their scenic charms.
-But from the very first days of the country, the apple tree was a mainstay of any New England farm -- and cider was the national drink.
+Today apple trees litter the roadsides of New England, often ignored or painted and photographed for their scenic charms.
+But from the very first days of colonization, the apple tree served as a mainstay of any New England farm — and cider served as the national drink.
 Here are nine apple cider traditions, now mostly gone by the wayside:

 - The Kitchen Test.
-It was a test of a girl’s skill in cooking to see if she could pare an entire apple and make
+A girl tested her skill in cooking by seeing if she could pare an entire apple and make only a single peel.

 - Love Me, Love Me Not.
 A girl trying to decide between two boys could use apple seeds to sort the matter out.
 She would wet two seeds, one representing each boy, and place one on each cheek.
 The seed that stayed on the longest represented the boy whose heart was true.